khusmann/khusmann.github.io/src/data/blog/2025/r-graphics-devices-break-snapshot-tests.md

 ## Lessons Learned

-In hindsight, the fact that `width=` and `height=` arguments are needed to create consistent snapshots looks obvious -- the auto-sizing behavior is even [clearly stated](https://github.com/plotly/plotly.R/blob/e04eb4f08c325846d8cdedb9892332b85e16465d/R/ggplotly.R#L6) in the `ggplotly()` documentation!
+Looking back, the need for explicit `width=` and `height=` arguments seems obvious -- the auto-sizing behavior is even [clearly stated](https://github.com/plotly/plotly.R/blob/e04eb4f08c325846d8cdedb9892332b85e16465d/R/ggplotly.R#L6) in the `ggplotly()` documentation!

-To my credit though, I (incorrectly, but reasonably) assumed that any auto-sizing would be computed based on the `<div>` containing the plot in the rendered HTML...
-Not the current state of the Plots tab in the RStudio session!
+However, what "auto-sizing" means in this context is genuinely surprising: I had assumed any auto-sizing would be computed based on the `<div>` containing the plot in the rendered HTML, not the current state of the Plots pane in my RStudio session!

-But now, after digging in, I can see why that doesn't make sense: Because `ggplot()` makes formatting decisions based on the size of the destination container for the plot it is rendering, `ggplotly()` needs a container size specified ahead of time to make those conversions.
+After digging in, the reason becomes clear: `ggplot()` makes formatting decisions based on the size of its destination container.
+When converting a ggplot to plotly with `ggplotly()`, those grid units must be converted to absolute values, which requires knowing the target size ahead of time.

-This means in Shiny contexts, it's probably **always** a good idea to specify `width=` and `height=` arguments to `ggplotly()`.
-At first glance, it may seem like you can control the dimensions of your plot via the `width=` and `height=` arguments to `plotlyOutput()`, but these only set the dimensions of the containing `<div>`.
-It's so counter-intuitive that the appearance of a plot in your Shiny app would be influenced by the size of your Plots pane in the RStudio session running the Shiny app, but that's how it works!
+This has important implications for Shiny apps: **always** specify `width=` and `height=` in your `ggplotly()` calls.
+While `plotlyOutput()` also accepts these arguments, they only control the containing `<div>` dimensions.
+Without explicit sizing in `ggplotly()`, the appearance of plots in your deployed Shiny app will depend on the Plots pane size of the RStudio session that rendered them!

-Perhaps the most valuable lesson in all this for me was learning that graphics devices in R represent a key source of environmental state that can cause identical code to produce inconsistent results.
-They have been firmly added to my mental checklist now, alongside environment variables, random seeds, and all the other usual suspects!
+The most valuable lesson from this experience: **graphics devices are environmental state**.
+Like environment variables, `options()`, and random seeds, the current graphics device can silently cause identical code to produce inconsistent results.
+Graphics devices have earned a permanent spot on my debugging checklist!